Japan reports 1st death from virus, 44 more cases on ship

-TOKYO (AP) — Japan announced Thursday its first death from a new virus, hours after confirming 44 more cases on a cruise ship quarantined near Tokyo as fears of the spreading disease mount in the country.
+TOKYO (AP) — Japan announced Thursday its first death from a new virus from China, hours after confirming 44 more cases on a cruise ship quarantined near Tokyo as fears of the spreading disease mount in the country.

 Health Minister Katsunobu Kato said the first fatality is a woman in her 80s who had been hospitalized since Feb.
-1. Her confirmed diagnosis came after her death, he said.
+1 when she was diagnosed with pneumonia.
+Her confirmed diagnosis came after her death, he said.
+The woman, a resident of Kanagawa prefecture near Tokyo, had no record of traveling to China or contacts with Chinese visitors, and health officials are investigating how she contracted the virus.

 Kato also confirmed two other cases of the virus, a Tokyo taxi driver in his 70s and a doctor in his 50s who works at a hospital in western Japan.